nycmeshnet/docs/content/hardware/config.md

 Click save (twice if necessary)

+To pair with the supernode or hub, go to Settings>Wireless and click the SSID "SELECT..." button.
+This will do a scan and then you select the button next to the best AirMac AC signal. (-80 is bad, -50 is good)

-Once this device pairs it will get a different IP address using DHCP.
-To stay logged in, use the management wifi and log in at https://192.168.172.1
+Once this device pairs (numbers appear on dashboard) it will get a different IP address using DHCP.
+To stay logged in, you must use the management wifi at https://192.168.172.1

+To do a bandwidth test, connect via ethernet and set your network settings to "DHCP" (or "Automatic") and go to [speedtest](http://www.speedtest.net/}

 Troubleshooting: If you are unable to log into the LiteBeam, reset it to factory defaults- press and hold the Reset button for more than 10 seconds while the LiteBeam ac is already powered on.